 Universal Life from Midland National

-Midland’s standard Universal Life insurance policy offers the premium and coverage flexibility normally associated with universal life.
+Midland’s standard Universal Life insurance policy offers the premium and coverage flexibility generally associated with universal life.
 Along with the death benefit, policies accrue cash value that earns interest credited at guaranteed minimum rates.

-UL coverage is also available with an accelerated benefits rider allowing early access to policy proceeds for terminal, critical, or chronic illnesses.
+U.L. coverage is also available with an accelerated benefits rider, allowing early access to policy proceeds for terminal, critical, or chronic illnesses.

-The standard UL policy is designed for policyholders focused on building long-term cash value for retirement planning.
+The standard U.L. policy is designed for policyholders focused on building long-term cash value for retirement planning.

 By comparison, the guaranteed universal life policy (GUL) is intended for policyholders who want a guaranteed death benefit and are not purchasing coverage for cash-value potential.